kamhhm/UBC-Research-Assistant-Work/gen-ai-business-function-adoption/README.md

 1. **Data Efficiency:** Can we classify technology adoption without expensive web scraping?
 2. **LLM Accuracy:** How reliable are LLMs for structured classification tasks?
-3. **Adoption Patterns:** What business functions show highest GenAI adoption rates?
+3. **Adoption Patterns:** What business functions show the highest GenAI adoption rates?
 4. **Confidence Calibration:** How do different assessment strictness levels affect results?

 ## Results